 - In Zambia, my friend and I were given a live chicken as a present.
-We were vegetarians, so we traded it for a pair of second-hand jeans at the market.
+We were vegetarians, so we traded it for a pair of second-hand jeans in the town’s market.

-- I got 19 people (the students and teachers on the FLYTE trip) into an airport lounge for free.
+- I got 19 people (the students and teachers on a FLYTE trip) into an airport lounge in Ecuador for free.
 I think that’s a travel hacking record!

 - In Korea, I dated a guy who spoke no English and we basically communicated through drawing pictures and reciting American rap lyrics.

 Chris joined the team as the part-time manager of the forums back in 2015.
-Since then, he’s branched out into the Superstar Blogging program and our soon-to-be-launched community platform, Nomadic Network.
+Since then, he’s transitioned to full-time and is now the Director of Content for Nomadic Matt, responsible for updating and writing new content to help budget travelers explore the world without breaking the bank.
 In his own words:

 13 Facts about Me